mdche001/CS506_Bike_Lane/README.md

 - The code files end with .ipynb are the Jupiter version and need to use Jupiter/Jupiter Lab to run the program.

 - Put your key into 5th and 9th cell in correlation_block_businesses.ipynb to use google map API to find the nearby businesses.

+## Result:
+The conclusion and the visualizations we got for each problem is shown in the report pdf.
 ## Authors

 * **Mingdao Che** - *nan* - [Repo](https://github.com/mdche001/)